 One reason could be that you’re using too much soap in your mop water.

 When mopping, you should only use a small amount of soap or cleaning solution – just enough to get the job done.
 Using too much soap can leave behind a residue that will make your floors sticky.
-Another possibility is that you’re not rinsing the floor well enough after mopping.

 Be sure to rinse with clean water until all the soap is gone.
 Otherwise, that soap residue will dry on the floor and make it sticky.
 A third possibility is that something has been spilled on the floor and wasn’t cleaned up properly before mopping.